DO I NEED A PERMIT?

 - Farm buildings outside the jurisdiction or municipality.

-- Residential building structures where no dimension exceeds 12 feet.
+- Residential building structures (other than Decks and Gazebos) where no dimension exceeds 12 feet.

 - The replacement of windows, doors and exterior siding in residential structures.